-2.Select the recipe number to edit, then press EDIT RECIPE.

-3.Customize the selected recipe by TIME (in minutes) and PRESSURE (in Torr) and whether you want to RAMP or HOLD from 60 Torr to 40 Torr in 2 minutes.
-SNAP will moderate pressure down to the new setpoint so the pressure change is spread out linearly over the 2 minutes.
+- 2. Select the recipe number to edit, then press EDIT RECIPE. - 3.
+Customize the selected recipe by TIME (base of seconds or minutes) and PRESSURE (in Torr) and whether you want to RAMP or HOLD

-Time/Pressure: to input the the time and pressure, use the dial pad to enter the desired points then press the step row or column you what the digit to reside in
+Time/Pressure: to input the time and pressure, use the dial pad to enter the desired points then press the step row or column you what the digit to reside in

 RAMP: pressure will ascended for a duration of time expressed.
 Ex.
-You want to go

-The setpoint ramp is a y=mx+b function where m = dP/dT.
+You want to go from 60 Torr to 40 Torr in 2 minutes.
+SNAP will moderate pressure down to the new set-point so the pressure change is spread out linearly over the 2 minutes.
+The setpoint ramp is a y=mx+b function where m=dPldT.

-HOLD:Pressure change will go quickly to the next pressure point and hold for the specified time.
+HOLD: Pressure change will go quickly to the next pressure point and hold for the specified time.
 When the recipe ends, it maintains the final setpoint of the recipe.